 - Creation and Last Modified dates for recurring events.

 - Message reaction dates.

-The app displays the workloads that can be crawled on the Manage page or in Team and group details.
+The app displays the workloads that can be crawled on the Manage page or in the team and group details.

-ShareGate Apricot checks to see if the time that elapsed since the last activity date on the workload is longer than what has been configured in your inactivity detection policy settings.
-A workload icon is displayed in color if active and will appear translucent if inactive.
+ShareGate Apricot checks to see if the time that has elapsed since the last activity date on the workload is longer than what has been set in your Inactivity detection policy.
+A workload icon is displayed in color if active and appears translucent if inactive.

 A team or group is considered inactive if all available workloads are inactive.